scottaw66/scottwillsey/src/content/posts/screenfloat.md

 Honestly, what pushed me back to using ScreenFloat wholeheartedly was discovering the customization options for all the annotations and the double-click workflows.
 Being able to quickly copy something to the clipboard or jump right into annotating it are things I can’t live without.

 ScreenFloat is a very powerful, very customizable screenshot tool for the Mac that I think trounces most of the competition.
 The other one I’d recommend is Shottr, which takes a much simpler but still feature-rich approach.
 It’s another great application.
-For me though, ScreenFlow wins easily with its Shots Browser, Floating Shots, and easy customization with workflows and tool options.
+For me though, ScreenFloat wins easily with its Shots Browser, Floating Shots, and easy customization with workflows and tool options.

 [^1]: xNapper fans are especially zealous, in my experience.
 I understand – it’s a great app, but still.
 Breathe, people.
 [^2]: I don’t know if that’s what Matthias calls it, but it’s what I call it until I find out otherwise.